joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 ﻿v1.0.8
 ===========
 Added
+F12 key to record current camera position, shift F12 to restore it.

 Fixed
-Bicorn tool was not saving and restoring editor parameters
+Bicorn tool was not saving and restoring editor parameters.
+Plankwall tool was not setting the origin to the center of the object.

 Changed
+Explicitly set size of main 3dviewport when mainwindow  size changes.
+Explicitly set near clip plane distance for the camera

 v1.0.7
 ===========